Strange River

 Sixteen-year-old Dídac and his family are spending the summer holidays on a cycling trip along the Danube.
 An unexpected encounter with another boy changes the course of the journey.
 His enigmatic presence awakens new feelings in Dídac and disrupts his relationship with his family.

-One of the most beautiful films ever made on the emotional availability - and lucidity - of youth.
+Strange River contains, in our opinion, some of the most beautiful scenes ever made on the emotional availability - and lucidity - of youth.

 This film is eligible for the Spirit of the Festival Award for Best Film award and Best Screenplay.